ThomG1/grime-song-generator/README.md

 ### Media

+- All images used throughout the website are owned by https://github.com/ThomG1.
-- All photos and images used throughout the Replica Recordings website are owned by https://github.com/ThomG1.
+- All sounds and music used throughout the website are owned by https://github.com/ThomG1.
+(Names used during the credit section are used for the purpose of making the site appear real )